prometheus/compliance/promql/README.md

 Running the tool will execute all test cases in `-config-file` and compare results between reference and target provided in the same file.

-At the end of run, the output is provided in form or number of executed tests and errors if any.
+At the end of the run, the output is provided in the form of the number of executed tests and errors if any.
 Example output can be seen here:

 ```bash
 ./promql-compliance-tester -config-file config.yaml -config-file ./promql-test-queries.yml